 Malvaviscus arboreus var. drummondii

 Native to the southeastern United States, this flower gets its name from the shape of the turban-like bloom.
 Hummingbirds are very drawn to its red color.
-The Turk’s Cap is the primary host of the White Skipper, a small butterfly.
+The primary host of the Turk’s Cap white skipper is a small butterfly.

 Achilegia chrysantha ‘Hinkleyana’

 Native to Texas, this is the most heat tolerant of all the columbines.
-It is also an early bloomer, likes the shade, and has beautiful yellow flowers with lacy foliage.
+It is also an early bloome, likes the shade, and has beautiful yellow flowers with lacy foliage.